MAKE THE MOST OF YOUR SUMMER with a fellowship designed for you and funded by the Kleinman Center.

 Get Work Experience

-Our off-campus professional fellowships connect you with prominent institutions that offer work opportunities.
-These fellowships are specifically designated for Penn students only.
+Our off-campus professional fellowships connect you with prominent institutions that offer work opportunities designed and designated for Penn students.
+Each summer we offer fellowships at a variety of organizations.
+Here are some we have supported in the past:

 U.S. Department of Agriculture: Rural Utilities Service